Nicotine dependence and Perceived Stress during the Pandemic

 Abstract

-Background: Prior studies in several countries have shown that stress affects smokers during the COVID-19 pandemic.
+The development of COVID-19, which continues to increase in Indonesia, impacts the Indonesian people and causes stress due to the impact of the COVID-19 pandemic.
+Prior studies in several countries have shown that stress affects smokers during the COVID-19 pandemic.
 It affects smokers in two different ways, either they increase smoking or decrease smoking.
-This study aimed to determine stress in smokers, smoking history, and their change in smoking habits during the COVID-19 pandemic.
+This study aimed to determine the effect of Nicotine, smoking history, and changes in smoking habits during the COVID-19 pandemic on stress in smokers.

-Methods: We conducted an online survey among active smokers in one of the villages in the South Lampung district, Indonesia in November 2020 (n = 150).
-Included in the survey are age, sex, marital status, age of smoking initiation, duration as a smoker, changes in smoking frequency, questionnaire for nicotine dependence, and The Perceived Stress Scale (PSS).
+We conducted an online survey among active smokers in one of the villages in the South Lampung district, Indonesia November 2020 (n = 150).
+The survey includes sex, marital status, age of smoking initiation, duration as a smoker, changes in smoking frequency, questionnaire for nicotine dependence (the Fagerstrom Test for Nicotine Dependence questionnaire) and The Perceived Stress Scale (PSS).
+Data were analyzed with Chi-square<0.05).

 Downloads